 What should my cholesterol levels be?

-LDL cholesterol should be less than 2.0mmol/L and triglycerides should be less than 2.0mmol/L.
+- LDL cholesterol less than 2.0mmol/L

-When should I have this test?
+When should I have my cholesterol checked?

 Speak to your doctor about how often to get your cholesterol checked, the recommendation for people living with diabetes is at least once a year as part of your annual cycle of care.
 It is checked by a having a blood test.

 What can I do to lower my cholesterol?